 Callie Wiygul Branstiter is the Social Work Librarian at the University of Southern California in Los Angeles, CA. Callie joined ACRL in 2014 and is your ACRL member of the week for May 31, 2016.

-1. Describe yourself in three words: Collaborative, energetic, compassionate.
+1. Describe yourself in three words: Determined, empathetic, and collaborative.

-3. Describe ACRL in three words: Useful, informative, opportunity.
+3. Describe ACRL in three words: Professional advocacy (and) leadership.

 Editor’s Note: Are you an ACRL member?
 Would you like to be featured as ACRL Member of the Week?
 Nominate a colleague?
 Contact Mary Jane Petrowski at firstname.lastname@example.org for more information.